ItsAsbreuk/itsa-gallery/src/gallery-itsamodellistviewextention/README.md

 ==================================

-This module should not be used of its own.
+Basic Extention that should not be used of its own.
-Use its derived modules: gallery-itsaviewmodellist or gallery-ITSAScrollViewModellist.
+ITSAViewModelList and ITSAScrollViewModelList are based upon this extention.

 License
 -------